Bcicenas/personal_manager/README.md

 # To do list
  - Add time to tasks in plans tasks
  - Task duration
+ - Task duration validation
 # Work in Progress
- - Show Calendar with plans
+ - Add time to tasks in plans tasks

 # Done Tasks
  - Basic FrontEnd